HoorWajid/AI-Internship-HoorWajid/Task_4/README.md

 c) Timestamp validity.
 Parsed with pd.to_datetime(df["Timestamp"]).
-Note: this call has no errors="coerce" argument, so a genuinely unparseable timestamp would raise an exception and stop the pipeline rather than silently becoming NaT — in this dataset all 40,000 timestamps parsed cleanly, so the distinction didn't surface, but it's worth knowing for anyone reusing this function on a messier log file.
+Note: this call has no errors="coerce" argument, so a genuinely unparseable timestamp would raise an exception and stop the pipeline rather than silently becoming NaT.In this dataset all 40,000 timestamps parsed cleanly, so the distinction didn't surface, but it's worth knowing for anyone reusing this function on a messier log file.
 Valid timestamps were then split into Year, Month, Hour, DayOfWeek.

 d) Categorical text standardization.
 Every text/object column was stripped of stray leading/trailing whitespace (a common artifact of different logging sources writing to the same field).
-City and State — the two fields derived from free-form Geo-location Data — were also title-cased for consistent display, since they're split out of raw text rather than arriving as clean pre-set categories.
+City and State, these two fields derived from free-form Geo-location Data were also title-cased for consistent display, since they're split out of raw text rather than arriving as clean pre-set categories.

 e) Port range validation.
 Source Port and Destination Port were checked against the physically valid 0–65535 range; any row failing the check would be dropped outright (treated as a corrupted log entry, not recoverable/imputable data).
-All 40,000 rows passed — zero rows dropped.
+All 40,000 rows passed, zero rows dropped.

 f) Negative-value check.
 Packet Length and Anomaly Scores can't legitimately be negative, so any row with a negative value in either column would be dropped.
-All rows passed — zero rows dropped.
+All rows passed ,zero rows dropped.

 g) Feature engineering.
 Geo-location Data was split into City / State; Source Port / Destination Port were bucketed into standard